REVELATION

 At

-unravelling Revelation seems possible by just comparing the teaching
+first, unraveling Revelation seems possible by just comparing

 here to